hacspec/hax/engine/names/README.md

 # `hax-engine-names`

 ## Purpose of the crate
-The create `hax-engine-names` is a dummy crate that contains all the Rust names the engine should be aware of.
+The crate `hax-engine-names` is a dummy crate that contains all the Rust names the engine should be aware of.

 For instance, the engine needs to know about `Some` and `None` to